lvenegas8412/Capstone_Assignment/docs/README.md

      ```
    - For Feature 3 - Theme Switcher:
      ```
      a.
-Hit the Change Theme button on the upper right hand corner of the GUI
+Hit the Change Theme Button on the upper right hand corner of the GUI
      b.
 Theme will switch between Light and Dark Mode
      ```
    - For Team Feature - City Comparison: